 The best pattern I found was in one of my favourite crochet books Cute and Easy Crochet by Nicki Trench.
 The last pattern in the book is for Monty & Priscilla, 2 adorable teddy bears in baby pink and blue made with double knitting weight yarn.

 I found this pattern easy to follow and made the 2 smaller bears in the photo above.
 For the dark wine bear, I followed the pattern exactly.
 For the beige bear, I made a couple of modifications.
 Instead of making the arms and legs identical, I made a foot end for each leg.
+I have written up the leg pattern changes I made here.
 I also omitted the slip stitch at the end of each round when making the body, because this had resulted in a diagonal line up the back of the body which I wasn’t keen on – that could be just down to my lack of crochet know how though !

 The large bear in the photo above was made using a free pattern I found on the Crochet World website.
 I used 2 100g balls of Wendy Traditional Aran wool which I found a bit firm and scratchy, but that worked well for the large bear because it made him sturdy rather than floppy.
 The pattern is designed so that the bear’s arms and legs move, but I found that the limbs did not really look part of the bear that way.
 He’s quite a large bear and the large limbs just hung off him, so I decided to stitch them on properly to the body instead.
 So Mr Bear won’t be going anywhere, but he looks happy sitting where he is.